-He grinned and continued, “I felt peace.
-When I am with your grandma, I feel peace; I feel at home.
+He grinned and continued, “I feel at peace and at home when I am with your grandma.
 Your grandma is my home.”
 He smiled emphatically.
 “So, she made it easy for you?”
-I arched my right brow questioningly.“ How could she have resisted my charms and rhymes?” he asked rhetorically.
+I arched my right brow questioningly.“ How could she have resisted my charms and rhymes?” he asked.
 He continued, “I would like to hear your grandma’s version of how we met.”

-Grandma was known for her dramatic use of exaggeration when narrating any event.
-We both knew her version was definitely going to be dramatic and very descriptive.
+Grandma was known for her dramatic use of exaggeration when narrating events.
+So we both knew her version would be picturesque.

-I leaned into the recliner chair and basked in the setting sun with my grandpa.
+I leaned into the recliner chair, lolling in the setting sun with my grandpa.